cosmos/ibc/spec/core/ics-005-port-allocation/README.md

 elements of code executing on sovereign ledgers.
 In order to provide the desired end-to-end semantics, the IBC handler must permission channels to particular modules.
 This specification defines the *port allocation and ownership* system which realises that model.

-Conventions may emerge as to what kind of module logic is bound to a particular port name, such as "bank" for fungible token handling or "staking" for interchain collateralisation.
+Conventions may emerge as to what kind of module logic is bound to a particular port name, such as "transfer" for fungible token handling or "staking" for interchain collateralisation.
 This is analogous to port 80's common use for HTTP servers — the protocol cannot enforce that particular module logic is actually bound to conventional ports, so users must check that themselves.
 Ephemeral ports with pseudorandom identifiers may be created for temporary protocol handling.